 Nalcor has a history of using Real-Time Monitoring (RTM) stations in aiding design loading analysis but also in evaluating meteorological conditions that lines are subjected to.
-In 2018 and 2019, the team has extensively researched RTM equipment used throughout the world by different utilities and will look to leverage these findings to expand its network in the future.
+In 2018 and 2019, the team has researched extensively RTM equipment used throughout the world by different utilities and will look to leverage these findings to expand its network in the future.
 There are many commercially available devices that monitor key conditions on the line such as ice loading, wind loading, galloping, and aeolian vibrations.
 These devices can be installed directly on the line or on test spans.

 Nalcor has attended a workshop discussing real-time monitoring in the industry and is meeting with suppliers to understand which solution would work best for the line.
 Nalcor currently maintains three test spans throughout Alpine regions of LITL and will look to upgrade and expand this network in detail throughout 2020/2021.
-These stations were used throughout the design phase of LITL's development and require upgrades and expansions.
-RTM Stations used in conjunction with weather prediction models will aid in emergency response readiness from the operations side and will also help the engineering team in understanding the weather/loading conditions.
+RTM Stations used in conjunction with weather prediction models will aid in emergency response readiness from the operations side and will also help the engineering team understanding the weather/loading conditions.